Stearnzy/viewing_party_gcp/README.md

 ### PostgreSQL Database Deployment
 I ended up successfully deploying the application to GCP and visiting the home page after the `bundle update` mentioned previously, but trying to create an account or log in resulted in an error.
 Checking the logs, I saw the error `PG::UndefinedTable: ERROR: relation "users" does not exist`, hinting at a database migration issue.
 To fix this, I ended up manually making the migration from the command line using `bundle exec rake appengine:exec -- bundle exec rake db:migrate`.

+### Storing API Key for TheMovieDB
+After resolving the database issue, I was now getting errors due to GCP not having my API key.
+I encrypted it in the credentials file, and after some researching I ended up substituting the environment variable call in the file `movie_api_service.rb` with `Rails.application.credentials.dig(:MOVIE_DB_API_KEY)`.
+I am sure there is a more direct way to do this on GCP itself, but with respect to the limited time I had to get this running, this works and is still maintaining secure information.

 ### Lessons